francoisedumas/to_do_frontend/README.md

 <img width="1149" alt="Screenshot 2021-08-13 at 16 55 19" src="https://user-images.githubusercontent.com/33062224/129376658-9000b534-5c34-466c-b108-134a755e1cc8.png">

+*Comment: At the very end of this Readme I'm changing the connexion from my localhost to my Heroku's hosted backend url*
 ## Starting with basic models and controllers
  - create the app
  - update App.vue